 - Intense headache, much more severe than what you normally feel when spending time in the sun

 - Move out of direct sunlight.
 Try heading indoors or at least to the closest shady spot.

 - Cool the body down with air and ice if available.
 It's best to hit the places where you find the most blood vessels: neck, back, groin and armpits.

 To avoid heat stroke, you can take several preventive measures:

-- If you've had heat stroke before, exercising intensely outside in high heat isn't recommended because you are at a higher risk of getting it again, according to Jessica Bixenmann, health coach and behavior change expert from Sharp Health Plan's Best Health Team.
+- If you've had heat stroke before, exercising intensely outside in high heat isn't recommended because you are at a higher risk of getting it again, according to Jessica Kuraishy, health coach and behavior change expert from Sharp Health Plan's Best Health Team.

 - Watch your urine to make sure you stay hydrated.
-"Make sure it's light in color," says Bixenmann.
+"Make sure it's light in color," says Kuraishy.
 "It's tough to tell people to drink a specific amount of water per day.
 It's actually weight-based and different if you have certain health issues.
 Paying attention to your urine is the best method to find out if you are hydrating enough."